 - Creating a video, webinar, or brochure to recruit and retain diverse individuals into the profession by illustrating the benefits of a diverse nutrition workforce and the impact it can have in their communities.

-- Conducting cultural competency events at the Academy Group level by:
+- Conducting cultural sensitivity events at the Academy Group level by:

 - Developing a webinar that highlights a specific culture's dietary practices and nutrition needs.